dashpilot/quickstart-vercel-magic.link-auth/README.md

 ## How To

-Just replace `key` in app.js with your own Magic.Link publishable key, and create an environment variable called `ML_SECRET` conatining your secret key.
+Just replace `key` in app.js with your own Magic.Link publishable key, and create an environment variable called `ML_SECRET` containing your secret key.
 Then deploy to Vercel.com for instant passwordless login.

 ## Website